 Scottish students studying in Scotland full time for a first degree, or equivalent, are not required to pay tuition fees.
 This means that you will not need to take out a student loan to cover the cost of any of your tuition for your time at college or university.
 You still have to apply to SAAS (Student Awards Agency for Scotland) to have your tuition fees paid every year and you can find the SAAS Guide to Undergraduate Funding here.

 Living Costs & Loans

-Though you won’t have tuition fees to pay, you might still need to think about how you will cover your living costs whilst you are a university student – accommodation, food, transportation, study materials etc!
+Though you won’t have tuition fees to pay, you might still need to think about how you will cover your living costs whilst you are a college or university student – accommodation, food, transportation, study materials etc!
 You could apply for a bursary and a loan though SAAS to help with these costs.
 The amount you can receive depends on your household income, find out more here.

 What is a SAAS Bursary?

 What is a SAAS Grant?

 Studying Outside of Scotland

 If you choose to study in England or Wales, you’ll have to pay the full tuition fees.
 The exact figure will vary depending on your chosen university.
 To help you pay this, you can apply for a non income-assessed loan of up to £9,250 a year.
 The loan system to help with living costs works in exactly the same way as it would if you choose to go to university in Scotland.

 If your family income is below £34,000, you can also receive bursary support of up to £2000 a year (depending on the income level of your family).
 You’ll receive this on top of your student loan, and you won’t have to pay it back.
 In certain cases you may also be eligible for extra funding.
 There are a variety of educational trusts and organisations – check with SAAS or university websites.
 Universities also offer a range of bursaries which can be subject specific or can help support your accommodation costs.

 College and university scholarships and other sources of funding